-PORTLAND, Ore., December 23, 2022—OnPoint Community Credit Union and its employees have donated $62,181 to four United Way chapters serving Oregon and Southwest Washington.
-The donation was made as part of OnPoint’s 16th annual employee-led fundraising campaign, benefiting United Ways in communities served by the credit union.
-OnPoint employees raised $52,181 and combined it with an additional $10,000 corporate contribution from OnPoint.
+PORTLAND, Ore., December 19, 2023—OnPoint Community Credit Union and its employees donated $63,973 in 2023 to four United Way chapters serving Oregon and Southwest Washington.
+The donation is part of OnPoint’s 17th annual employee-led fundraising campaign, benefiting United Ways in communities the credit union serves.
+OnPoint employees raised $53,973, and combined it with an additional $10,000 corporate contribution from OnPoint.

-“Ensuring everyone in our region has access to education, shelter, crisis support and other essential services is crucial to building strong communities,” said Rob Stuart, OnPoint’s President and Chief Executive Officer.
-“OnPoint and our employees are dedicated to improving the places we call home.
-We’re grateful for each of these United Ways’ service to the region and are honored to support their life-saving work.”
+“OnPoint believes everyone should have access to education, shelter, crisis support and other essential services,” said Rob Stuart, OnPoint’s President and Chief Executive Officer.
+“We are grateful for the United Ways’ service to the region and honored to continue supporting their work to improve our communities.”

-Each year, OnPoint invites its more than 1,000 employees to make voluntary individual contributions to United Way through fundraisers such as Virtual Bingo, candy grams and a Ducks vs. Beaver contest.
+Each year, OnPoint invites its more than 1,100 employees to make voluntary individual contributions to United Way through fundraisers such as prize drawings, vacation raffles and a competition between Ducks and Beavers fans.
 OnPoint’s donation will help fund health, housing and financial stability programs that provide kids and families with equitable opportunities to build a good quality of life.
 Examples include:

-- United Way of the Columbia-Willamette’s Resilient Families Initiatives, which works to provide families and communities of color equitable access to education, housing, and disaster and crisis response resources.
+- United Way of the Columbia-Willamette’s Resilient Families Initiatives, which helps provide families and communities of color equitable access to education, housing, and disaster and crisis response resources.

 - United Way of Linn, Benton and Lincoln Counties’ Linn Can, which promotes the safety and well-being of Linn County’s children by raising public awareness about the impacts of abuse and neglect.

 - United Way of Central Oregon’s KIDS Center, which provides no-cost evaluations, family support and therapy to victims of child abuse.